THESE TERMS OF BUSINESSS INCLUDING SCHEDULE OF FEES AND CHARGES ARE VALID FROM 2ND MARCH 2023 UNTIL FURTHER NOTICE

 - If it transpires that the firm is not in a position to return client money or investment instruments owned or belonging to the clients of the firm; and

-- To the extent that the client’s loss is recognized for the purpose of the Act.
+- To the extent that the client’s loss is recognised for the purpose of the Act.

 Where an entitlement to compensation is established, the compensation payable will be the lesser of: